prateek3255/blog/src/blog/using-environment-variables-with-webpack.md

 Now you can use the variables in your code using the `process.env` syntax anywhere in your code and then webpack will replace them with the corresponding values in the `.env` file.

+{% callout %}
-> Use [`systemVars: true` flag](https://www.npmjs.com/package/dotenv-webpack#properties) in the Dotenv plugin to load the system variables as well, which comes in handy when deploying to Netlify or any other CI where you can't add the `.env` file due to source control restrictions.
+Use [`systemVars: true` flag](https://www.npmjs.com/package/dotenv-webpack#properties) in the Dotenv plugin to load the system variables as well, which comes in handy when deploying to Netlify or any other CI where you can't add the `.env` file due to source control restrictions.
+{% endcallout %}

 For example -